For implementation, you will need four main components:

-An important factor is the power of the LED strip, which I’ll talk about a little later.
+An important moment is the power of the LED strip, which I’ll talk a little later.

-If you have a power supply that is suitable for power (often at home from old or damaged equipment, power supplies remain), then choose a LED strip based on the power supply voltage, i.e. 5V – WS2812B, 12V – WS2811.
-In this case, you will simply save money.
+If you have a suitable power supply then choose a LED strip based on the power supply voltage, i.e. 5V – WS2812B, 12V – WS2811.
+In this case it will simply save money.

-From myself I can give a recommendation.
-If the total number of LEDs in the system is not more than 120, then WS2812B.
-If more than 120, then WS2811 with a working voltage of 12 V. Why so, you will understand when it comes to connecting the LED strip to the power supply.
+An advice: If the total number of LEDs in the system is not greater than 120, then choose WS2812B.
+If more than 120, then your choice should be WS2811 with a working voltage of 12 V. It will be explained later when it comes to connecting the LED strip to the power supply.

 What level of LED strip protection should I choose?

-For the most suitable IP65, as on one side it is covered with “silicone” (epoxy), and on the other there is a self-adhesive surface of 3M.
-This LED strip is conveniently mounted on a TV or monitor and can be conveniently wiped from dust.
+The most suitable is IP65, as on one side it is covered with “silicone” (epoxy), and on the other there is a self-adhesive surface.
+This LED strip is conveniently mounted on a TV or monitor and dust can be easily wiped of it.

 What density of light-emitting diodes to choose?

-For the project, LED stripes with a density of 30 to 60 LEDs per meter (of course, you can and 144, no one forbids).
-The higher the density, the greater the Ambilight resolution (the number of zones) and the greater the maximum total brightness.
-But it should be taken into account that the more LEDs in the project, the more complicated the power scheme will be, and a more powerful power supply will be needed.
+For the project, LED stripes with a density of 30 to 60 LEDs per meter (of course, you can use also 144).
+The higher the density, the greater the Ambilight resolution (the number of zones) and the greater the maximum l brightness will be.
+But notice that the more LEDs are in the project, the more complicated the power scheme will be, and more powerful supply should be needed.
 The maximum number of LEDs in the project is 300.

 Which power supply to choose for a LED strip?

 The power supply is selected for power and voltage.
-For WS2812B – voltage 5 V. For WS2811 – 5 or 12 V. The maximum power consumption of one WS2812B LED 0.3 watts.
+For WS2812B – voltage 5 V. For WS2811 – 5 or 12 V. The maximum power consumption of one WS2812B LED is 0.3 Watts.
 For WS2811 in most cases the same.
-Those. the power supply should not be less than N * 0.3 W, where N is the number of LEDs in the project.
+Then, the power supply should not be less than N * 0.3 W, where N is the number of LEDs in the project.

-For example, you have a TV 42 “and you stopped on a LED strip WS2812B with 30 LEDs per meter, you need 3 meters of LED strip (all 4 sides of the screen) .You need a power supply with a voltage of 5 V and a maximum power of 5 V / 6 A. If there are less diodes on the lower horizontal of the screen than on the top, it is only about 60 LEDs – power from 5 V / 4 A.
+For example, you have a TV 42 “and you’ve chosen the WS2812B LED strip with 30 LEDs per meter, you need 3 meters of LED strip (all 4 sides of the screen) .You need a power supply with a voltage of 5 V and a maximum power of 5 V / 6 A. If there are less diodes on the lower horizontal of the screen than on the top, it is only about 60 LEDs ,then the power source should be at least 5 V / 4 A.

 Example of a power supply for a LED strip: